-By improving relations with Saudi Arabia, which controls the Islamic holy sanctuaries, said Teitelbaum, it also works to improve Israel’s relations with the larger Muslim world.
+Prof. Teitelbaum: Improving relations with Saudi Arabia, which controls Islamic holy sanctuaries, also works to improve Israel’s relations with Muslim world

 By ARIEL BEN SOLOMONPublished: SEPTEMBER 9, 2015 19:56 Updated: SEPTEMBER 10, 2015 13:33Advertisement